nuive/pokemon-access/readme.md

 * add shift to s/f/e/c to move the camera, ignoring walls
 * Shift + y - read current camera position

+### Crystal exclusive keys
+* shift+d - say which piece you are holding (on the unown puzzles)

 ## Notes
 New translations for the supported games are welcome.
-You should translate all files on the lang/[code] and send them to me (or make a PR).
+You should translate the files "maps.lua" and "sprites.lua" located on the game/[game]/[lang]  ([lang] can be any of the existing languages, choose which is better for you to translate from).
+You should translate asswell the file messages/[lang].lua (applies same rules).
+Once translated, you can send these files to me (or make a PR).

 ## Contact information
 If you find a bug, or want to contact me about these scripts, my contact information is below.